 Get More Cat Facts, Trapping Tips & Recommended Kness Products

-Get More Chipmunk Facts, Trapping Tips & Recommended Kness Products
+Get More Chipmunks Facts, Trapping Tips & Recommended Kness Products

-The red fox is dog-like in appearance with a long, pointed muzzle and a long, bushy tail.
-The color of the fur on its back is a dark, reddish yellow.
-The tail is reddish yellow, but also mixed with black and tipped in white.
+There are multiple species of fox, but the red fox is most commonly recognized by all.
+The red fox is doglike in appearance with a long, pointed muzzle and a long, bushy tail.
+The color of the fur on its back is a dark, reddish yellow, while the tail is reddish yellow, mixed with black and tipped in white.
+Gray foxes are similar to the red fox, but is gray in appearance and has a slightly smal...

-Get More Fox Facts, Trapping Tips & Recommended Kness Products
+Get More Foxes Facts, Trapping Tips & Recommended Kness Products

-Get More Groundhog Facts, Trapping Tips & Recommended Kness Products
+Get More Groundhogs Facts, Trapping Tips & Recommended Kness Products

 Muskrats are native to North America, with a range that extends from Canada to some northern parts of Mexico.
 They have also been introduced to Northern Europe, Asia, and South America, mainly for their valued pelts.